 “She has a mind that is extraordinarily complex for a girl of her age.
 But, if you mess with her, she will never forget it.
 She will never let you forget it either.”

-She was the owner of an Orkut community: “Sapiosexuals”.
-I looked up the definition of “Sapiosexual” in The Urban Dictionary.
-It read:
+The picture of Nietzsche in her community list “frightened” me.
+She was a member of the “Anti-Social” community.
+She owned an Orkut community: “Sapiosexuals”.
+I looked up the definition of the word “Sapiosexual” in The Urban Dictionary:

 “One who finds intelligence the most sexually attractive feature.
 I want an incisive, inquisitive, insightful, irreverent mind.
 I want someone for whom philosophical discussion is foreplay.
 I want someone who sometimes makes me go ouch due to their wit and evil sense of humor.
 I want someone that I can reach out and touch randomly.
 I want someone I can cuddle with.
 I decided all that means that I am Sapiosexual.”